ekr/tls13-spec/draft-ietf-tls-tls13.md

 recording window, as described in the following section.

 If the expected arrival time is in the window, then the server checks to see if it has recorded a matching ClientHello.
-If either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
+It either aborts the handshake with an "illegal_parameter" alert or accepts the PSK but reject 0-RTT.
 If no matching ClientHello is found, then it stores the ClientHello as long as the expected_arrival_time is inside the window and accepts 0-RTT.
+Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.

 The server MUST derive the storage key only from validated sections of the ClientHello.
 If the ClientHello contains multiple